mesonbuild/meson/docs/markdown/Dependencies.md

 ## Dub

-Please understand that meson is only able to find dependencies that exist in the local Dub repository.
+Please understand that Meson is only able to find dependencies that exist in the local Dub repository.
 You need to manually fetch and build the target dependencies.